 AAAASF surveyors visit each facility to help promote patient safety

 Surveyors are certified medical specialists dedicated to the peer-based accreditation process that gives AAAASF national and international recognition as the gold standard in accreditation.
-Through periodic training, they maintain surveyor certification and obtain current information critical to performing high quality surveys.
+Through regular training, they maintain surveyor certification and obtain current information critical to performing high quality surveys.

 - Participate in a survey team whose size and composition is appropriate for the facility